shrutisatish/DropBox-App/README.md

 4. A number of permissions are required.
 These include INTERNET,WRITE_EXTERNAL_STORAGE,ACCESS_COARSE_LOCATION,READ_PHONE_STATE,ACCESS_NETWORK_STATE,ACCESS_FINE_LOCATION.

 ##Brief Description
-Once the user authenticates with Dropbox cerdentials, the user has two options.
-The first option includes a button to upload a new photo by using the camera of the phone.
-The Second option takes the user to another activity the has a list of all the photos that have been taken by the user.
-This activity also have a menu that takes the user to the map activity.
-The activity displays the map along with the photos taken.
-Clicking any one of the list view item, opens up the image in an imageview.
-Now this photo can be shared using facebook and whatsapp.
-This option is present in the action bar of the image activity as a menu option.
-This menu also has other options where user can apply a few special effects to the photos that have been taken.These photos with special effects can also be shared.
+Once the user authenticates with Dropbox cerdentials, he/she has two options.
+The first option allows the user to upload a new photo by using the camera of the phone.
+The Second option takes the user to another activity the displays a list of all the photos that have been taken by the user.
+This activity also has a menu option that takes the user to the map activity.
+This activity displays the map along with the photos taken.
+Clicking on any one of the list view item, opens up the image in an imageview.
+Now this photo can be shared using facebook, whatsapp or any other social networking app.
+This menu also has other options allowing the user to apply special effects to the photos that have been taken.These photos with special effects can also be shared.